-Additionally, I have always wanted to have children.
-I am very blessed to have three of the most amazing, fabulous and beautiful children in the world.
+- I have been very blessed to have three (actually now five) of the most amazing, fabulous and beautiful children in the world.
 They are and will always be my greatest blessings and treasures in my life.
 They have saved my life many times and continue to save my life every day.
 I wouldn’t be alive today if it wasn’t for my children.
-I strived my entire life to always be the best mom I could be, raising my children with love radiating and pouring out from soul at all times.
-I am so proud of all three of my children for everything they have done, continue to do and who they are.
-My oldest daughter, Kylie, is 25 and is married, so I have a son-in-law named Dennis that I love very much.
-My son is 23 and just got married, so I also have a new and beautiful daughter-in-law, Brooke, I love very much as well.
+I tried to always be the best mom I could be, raising my children by praising them as often as I could and my love radiating and pouring out from my heart and soul at all times.
+I am very proud of all three of my children for everything they have done, continue to do and who they are as people.
+I am so blessed.
+My oldest daughter, Kylie, is 25 and is married to my son-in-law Dennis that I love very much, as well.
+My son, Keagan, is 23 and just got married to my new daughter-in-law Brooke that I also love very much.
 My youngest daughter, Alexia, is 17 and still lives at home with me.
 She is a senior in High School this year.
-I am a single mom, but I have enjoyed that most of the time because I get to raise and love my children just the way I wanted to.
+I am a single mom, but I have enjoyed that most of the time because I got to raise and love my children just the way I wanted to.

-- I have attempted suicide numerous times, engaged in self injurious behaviors, have had numerous stays in the psychiatric hospital, had over 100 ECTs (Electro-convulsive Therapy treatments), stayed in half-way houses a few times when I was first diagnosed, I have been homeless for over three months and then I chose to fight to survive, live and thrive.
+- I have attempted suicide numerous times, engaged in self-injurious behaviors, have had numerous stays in the psychiatric hospital, stayed in half-way houses a few times when I was first diagnosed, had over 100 ECTs (Electro-convulsive Therapy treatments), have been homeless for over three months and then I chose to fight to survive, live and thrive.

-- I still live with and have to fight my daily symptoms of my bipolar disorder.
+- I still live with and have to fight and cope with my daily symptoms of bipolar 1 disorder, PTSD, generalized anxiety disorder and personality disorder.
 Also, the nature of the beast of this illness still comes back to haunt me until I hit rock bottom again and I truly have to fight to live.
 My depression can become so very dark and dangerous that I have to fight severe suicidal ideations and constant suicidal thoughts.
 Somehow I continue to fight to survive and live.
 I make it out of the darkness until a spark of light ignites and the sun starts shining again, and I feel alive again.

 Romans 5:3-5 “we also glory in our sufferings, because we know that suffering produces perseverance, character and hope.
 God’s love has been poured into our hearts through the Holy Spirit, who has been given to us.”